NMSU-PLEASE-Lab/AppEKG/README.md

 Environment Variables:
 - APPEKG_SAMPLING_INTERVAL : integer, number of seconds between samples;
                              will override AppEKG initialization parameter
+- APPEKG_OUTPUT_PATH : string to prepend to output file names; '/' is added
+                       at end and does not need to be included.
+If string contains one %d, the application ID is inserted at that spot; if it contains two %d's, the job ID is inserted for the second one.
+Other % options will cause the string to be used as is, without substitutions.
 - PBS_JOBID : if found, used for the 'jobid' data field, if param jobid=0
 - SLURM_JOB_ID : if found, used for the 'jobid' data field, if param jobid=0